 Concepts should remain constant through time.
 Even though factual examples of a concept can be found, the concept transcends individual situations.
-An example from the 5-7 Year Old curriculum is the concept of Change.
-When a student understands that change is inevitable, they can take that understanding and apply it across different stages in their learning.
+An example from the Age 5-7 level is the concept of "change."
+When students understands that change is inevitable, they can take that understanding and apply it across different stages in their learning.
 For example, a six year old may understand that people and animals grow and change over time, while a ten year old may begin to recognize that relationships change over time.

 Universal truths are those that can be applied across many different fields of knowledge.
-This is crucial in order for students to draw connections between different areas of their life.
-With these "big ideas", students are able to view the world through different lenses and are able learn how ideas and situations are related.
+This is crucial in order for students to draw connections among different areas of their life.
+With these "big ideas," students are able to view the world through different lenses and are able learn how ideas and situations are related.

 The Age 5-7 curriculum uses "environment" as a concept.
 When your child studies environments she will see that the forest is an environment for a deer, her own home is a part of her environment, the weather is a part of the outside environment, and the community is her larger environment.
 Even at age 5, your child is learning ideas that will follow her throughout life.